awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 ### How to Use Role Profiles to Run Cmdlets that Require AWS Credentials<a name="how-to-use-role-profiles-to-run-cmdlets-that-require-aws-credentials"></a>

-To run cmdlets that require AWS credentials, you can use role profiles\.
+To run cmdlets that require AWS credentials, you can use role profiles defined in the AWS shared credential file\.
 Provide the name of a role profile to `Set-AWSCredential` \(or as the value for any `ProfileName` parameter in the Tools for PowerShell\) to get temporary AWS credentials automatically for the role that is described in the profile\.

 Although you use only one role profile at a time, you can switch between profiles within a shell session\.
 The `Set-AWSCredential` cmdlet does not authenticate and get credentials when you run it by itself; the cmdlet records that you want to use a specified role profile\.
 Until you run a cmdlet that requires AWS credentials, no authentication or request for credentials occurs\.